Wisconsin Police Misconduct Lawsuit Loans

 How Much Money Can I Get From my Police Misconduct Lawsuit Loan?

-Let’s go through an example.
-Suppose a plaintiff in Nebraska is pursuing a police brutality claim.
-The estimated value of their case is $200,000.
-They are currently undergoing treatment for their injuries, and it may take another year for the case to be resolved.
-Generally, medical providers are paid about one third of the settlement, which is around $65,000 in this case.
-The attorney typically gets another third.
-As a result, the plaintiff should receive around $65,000.
-We can advance up to 25% of that amount, which would be $16,250.
+Let’s consider an example of a Wisconsin plaintiff who is pursuing a police brutality claim with an estimated value of $200,000.
+The client is still treating for their injuries and it’s predicted that the case may take another year to resolve.
+As a general guideline, medical providers typically receive around one third of the settlement while the attorney gets another third.
+This would leave the plaintiff with around $65,000.
+In such situations, we can provide an advance of about 25% of that amount, which would be $16,250.

 How Can I Use the Money From my Police Misconduct Loan?